dularish/QuestionnaireFormManagement/README.md

         "EmailSenderPassword": <YourEmailSenderAddressPassword>
       }
       ```
+      The SuperAdmin Account Email is fixed as "admin@gmail.com".

 3. Update the FormsWeb.Server project appSettings.json for the connectionstring properties "AuthConnection", "QuestionnaireConnection"
 4. Run the following commonds in the powershell/cmd :
       ```powershell